softwarefactory-project/sf-docs/docs/operator/deploy.rst

 By default, SF creates a self-signed certificate.
-To use another certificate, you need to copy the provided files to /var/lib/software-factory/bootstrap-data/certs and apply the change with the sfconfig.py script.
+To use another certificate, you need to copy the provided files to /var/lib/software-factory/bootstrap-data/certs and apply the change with the sfconfig script.

 * gateway.crt: the public certificate
 * gateway.key: the private key